 Summarising Sect.
-3, the mass distribution of the predicted DM halos of observed satellites is consistent with the ACDM hypothesis with at most 4.5 per cent likelihood.
-Assuming the dSph satellites are in virial equilibrium, the observationally deduced DM halo masses of the MW satellites show a significant overabundance of $M{0.3 \text{kpc}} \approx 10^7 M{\odot}$ halos and a lack of lessmassive values compared to the theoretically calculated distribution for luminous sub-halos, despite much effort to solve the common-mass-scale problem (Sect.
+3, the mass distribution of the predicted DM halos of observed satellites is consistent with the $\Lambda$ CDM hypothesis with at most 4.5 per cent likelihood.
+Assuming the dSph satellites are in virial equilibrium, the observationally deduced DM halo masses of the MW satellites show a significant overabundance of $M{0.3\mathrm{kpc}} \approx 10^7 \, M{\odot}$ halos and a lack of less-massive values compared to the theoretically calculated distribution for luminous sub-halos, despite much effort to solve the common-mass-scale problem (Sect.
 2).